Penn is cited for its greenhouse-gas emission initiatives.

 Penn in the News

-Paul Rozin of the School of Arts and Sciences says lunch in America is more a chore than a course.
+Paul Rozin of the School of Arts and Sciences says portioning your meals can help combat obesity.

-R. Polk Wagner of the Law School is cited for his work on intellectual patents.
+Justin Wolfers of the Wharton School is cited for his research on happiness.

 Richard Ingersoll of the Graduate School of Education and the School of Arts and Sciences says the best teachers often have the fastest turnover.

 Leonard Lodish of the Wharton School discusses how television advertising is changing.